Tax-loss harvesting, explained

 • You decide to sell that underperforming investment.

-• That loss can reduce your taxable capital gains and potentially offset up to $3,000 of your ordinary income.
+• That loss can reduce your taxable capital gains and any excess may offset up to $3,000 of your ordinary income.

 • The money from the sale can be reinvested.